What Is Action Governance?

 The Short Definition

-If data governance asks what a system may know,
+If data governance asks what information may be used,

 Why Action Governance Exists